 SNS JU – Frequently Asked Questions

-Call 4 (streams B and C) of Smart Networks and Services Joint Undertaking (SNS-JU) will open on 22 May 2025 and close on 18 September 2025.
+Call 4 (streams B and C, opening 22 May 2025) and Call 5 (Stream D, opening 18 June 2025) of Smart Networks and Services Joint Undertaking (SNS JU) will close on 18 September 2025.

-A. CALL CONDITIONS AND PARTICIPATION
+A) CALL CONDITIONS AND PARTICIPATION

 The SNS 2025 R&I Work Programme published on the SNS web site includes an Appendix 1, page 42, which specifies the call conditions for RIAs, under Streams B and C, and the award criteria table.